VMs are run on the Linux Qemu/KVM hypervisor.

 - CPU and RAM changes currently require a reboot of the VM.

-- Disks can be increased on the fly without a reboot.
-Disk decreases require a reboot.
+- Disks can be grown on the fly without a reboot.

-Automated reboots are announced according the maintenance guidlines.
-Users granted with sudo-srv permissions are able to reboot a VM by calling:
+Automated reboots are announced according to the maintenance schedule.
+Users granted the sudo-srv permission are able to reboot a VM immediately by calling:

 sudo shutdown -r now

 VMs are deleted in a multi-stage process that takes around 38 days.
 You can schedule the deletion of a VM at earliest for the next day (midnight Europe/Berlin).